grindsa/dkb-robo/README.md

 to get the credit limits per account or credit-card the method get_credi_limits() must be used
 ```
-> c_list = DKB.get_credit_limits(dkb_br)
+> c_list = DKB.get_credit_limits()
 ```
-This method returns a dictionary of all identfied accounts including the credit limit per account
+This method returns a dictionary of all identified accounts including the credit limit per account
 ```
 {u'XXXX********XXXX': u'100.00',
  u'4748********XXXX': u'10000.00',